 If you use advertising or promotional materials to market your building design company, make sure your insurance includes this protection.

-While general liability insurance covers many risks inherent to the building design industry, it does not provide complete protection.
-Architects, drafters, interior designers, engineers, and other building design professionals should also consider:
+While general liability insurance covers many risks of running a business, it does not provide complete protection.
+Building design professionals should also consider:

-Business owner’s policy: This policy bundles general liability insurance with commercial property insurance at a lower rate than purchasing each policy separately.
+Business owner’s policy (BOP): This policy bundles general liability insurance with commercial property insurance at a lower rate than purchasing each policy separately.

 Professional liability insurance: This policy is critical for building design professionals who provide expert advice.
-It can cover legal fees of lawsuits related to work performance.
+It can cover legal costs of lawsuits related to work performance.